 4.3.9 Ocean sensors

 In order to understand and predict the ocean, its properties must be monitored.
 Many buoys help to monitor the ocean by also measuring surface currents, ocean current profiles, near-surface temperature and water quality parameters.
-Included in the water quality parameters can be turbidity, redox potential (Eh), pH, chlorophyll-a, and dissolved oxygen.
-Buoy data are quality controlled in real time and where possible these data are distributed over the Global Telecommunication System.
+Included in the water quality parameters can be turbidity, redox potential (Eh), pH, chlorophyll-a,Photosynthetically active radiation,turbidity,CDOM and dissolved oxygen.
+Buoy data are quality controlled in real time and where possible these data are distributed over the WMO Global Telecommunication System.

 4.3.10 Surface ocean currents

 Surface currents are collected to support commerce, safety of operation, search and rescue, oil spill response, and currents near harbour entrances that have an impact on ocean transportation.
-Surface currents measured from buoys are also used to validate surface currents derived from high-frequency radar instruments..
-Most buoys acquire these measurements using buoy-mounted acoustic Doppler samplers
+Surface currents measured from buoys are also used to validate surface currents derived from high-frequency radar instruments/ satellite measurement.
+Most buoys acquire these measurements using buoy-mounted acoustic Doppler samplers.
+Sampling interval should be in such a way to eliminate the current due to wave orbital velocity.

 4.3.11 Ocean current profiles